Skip to main content

 Breastfeeding

-Read the Instructions for Use that come with Neffy for detailed information about the right way to use the device.
-Use Neffy exactly as your healthcare provider tells you to use it.
-Talk to your healthcare provider or pharmacist if you have questions about the use of Neffy.
+Read the neffy Instructions for Use for detailed information about how to use the neffy nasal spray.
+Use neffy exactly as your healthcare provider tells you to use it.
+Talk to your healthcare provider or pharmacist if you have questions about the use of neffy.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Tell your healthcare provider of all known allergies.
 Especially tell your healthcare provider if you take or use:

-Neffy and other medicines may affect each other, causing side effects.
-Neffy may affect the way other medicines work, and other medicines may affect how Neffy works.
+neffy may affect the way other medicines work, and other medicines may affect how neffy works.
 Know the medicines you take.
 Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.
+See the neffy Prescribing Information for a full list of interactions.

 Keep out of the reach of children.